wellingtonfjr/alma/README.md

 ## Pages
 assessment-form -> To you see the form assessment;

 thank-you -> Page after to submit the form;

-leads-list -> Page to see leads, to access this page, do you need to add a cookie "auth" with any value;
+leads-list -> Page to see leads, to access this page, do you need to add a cookie "auth" with any value.
-In real case, this value is will about the token user logged. login -> If you try to access leads-list without "token" (I have not implemented this page)
+In real case, this value is will about the token user logged;

+login -> If you try to access leads-list without "token" (I have not implemented this page)